Type above and press Enter to search. Press Esc to cancel.

 It’s also important not to forget safety equipment.
 Flashing lights to place on the top and rear of your ice cream truck let pedestrians and traffic know you’re parked, and to help warn them that there are children around your truck or van.
 A backup alarm that sounds a warning whenever you put your truck into reverse is also a good idea, especially if you plan to set up in parking lots.

-4. Plan your route
+4. Plan and optimize your route

 5. Select your vendors and plan for inventory storage